Explore computer vision

 -

-Return to the browser tab containing the chat playground and ensure the language model has downloaded (or if it failed to download, the model has been set to the “None” fallback).
+Return to the browser tab containing the chat playground and ensure a language model has downloaded.
 Then, in the configuration pane on the left pane, in the Vision section, enable Image analysis and wait for the computer vision model to be downloaded and initialized.

 In the chat interface, an Upload image (📎) button is enabled.